Denied VGLI Life Insurance Claims

 Yes.
 VGLI does not contain a suicide exclusion and generally covers death by suicide.

-Yes, if named as beneficiary on the most recent valid designation.
-Federal law controls beneficiary rights.
+Yes.
+If a divorced spouse is named as beneficiary on the most recent valid designation, federal law controls and the designation governs payment.

 Yes.
-Many denials are reversed on appeal when administrative or legal errors are properly addressed.
+Many VGLI denials are reversed on appeal when administrative errors, notice failures, or misapplication of federal law are properly addressed

 Free Case Evaluation Contact Us!